 Contact: If you have any questions, please email us at firstname.lastname@example.org

 When and Where: The Tampa Sangha meets every Sunday morning from 10:00 am to noon (please try to arrive about 15 minutes early).
-Come upstairs and remove your shoes in the Meditation Hall foyer.
+Please leave shoes, phones, water and other personal items in the Meditation Hall foyer (or in your car).
 Enter the Meditation Hall quietly and settle in.

 Beginning at 10:00 am, we practice mindfulness sitting meditation for 30 minutes, walking meditation for about 15 minutes, and then listen to a Dharma talk or participate in a Dharma discussion.
 We end with time for tea and informal socializing.